-The 3 Most Common Physical Intimacy Issues, According To Relationship Therapists
+This Is The Most Common Physical Intimacy Issue Couples Face, According To Therapists

 When it comes to healthy relationships, issues pertaining to physical intimacy are just the tip of the iceberg.
 In other words, they're usually symptoms of a deeper-rooted emotional troubles, which are submerged beneath the surface.
 Yes, even the most common physical intimacy issues can be traced back to past experiences and/or issues that need to be addressed — just ask the therapists who've heard it all.